biograbber/biograbber-org/content/overview/_index.en.md

 Para la reproducción del contenido creado, utilizamos el media player MPV (https://mpv.io), que nos ofrece a través de cu C API un integración completa con nuestra aplicación.

 Otras tecnologías abiertas utilizadas son: SQLite,....

+## Features

+Biograbber is full of features that facilitate the capture and processing of the obtained video.

+Its main features are:

+### Multiple sources

+Biograbber allows the configuration of an unlimited number of V4L2 sources, for its capture simultaneously.
+Although our graphic interface is adapted, in order to have an application as practical as possible we have decided to limit the total number of sources captured to 16.

+### Content synchronization

+The recordings obtained for each source simultaneously can then be viewed, scanned and saved in a synchronized manner.
+This allows us, for example, to obtain keyframes of each of the sources in a synchronized way.

+### Multi-instance

+Multiple instances of our application can be opened simultaneously, using different configurations.
+For example, if we have 8 video sources, but we want to deal with them in groups of 4, we can have 2 separate instances of Biograbber, with their different configurations applied and execute them from the command line independently.

+### Detailed customization of each source

+For each source you can configure a whole set of parameters that source offers and always following the V4L2 standard.
+As an example:

+#### Device Input

+Most of the devices V4L2 have a single device input, but some offer 2 signals, being able to select which of the 2 we want to use.
+This usually occurs in devices that capture various types of sources, and Biograbber will automatically show you this settings in devices with these features.

+#### Camera output

+#### Capture resolution

+#### Sampling frequency (FPS)

+#### Compression codec

+#### Applicable filters

+#### Audio source (Standard Portaudio)

+#### Audio Rate, Channels, Latency

+#### Audio Codec

+#### Destination Folder

+Nombre genérico autoincrementable para las grabaciones de video y nombre generico autoincrementable para las capturas de imagen estáticas, asi como diferentes tipos de formato de archivo obtenibles.

+#### Maximum duration of the recording

+#### Streaming as video source

+### Keyframes

+You can obtain frames from each of video sources, in the most standard formats of the market.
+You can also get frames from all sources at the same time, which are synchronized.
+We can obtain frames, from the source itself, from the reproductions of the obtained files, even from the playback of streaming content.

+Obtaining these frames from the playback of a video file will automatically create a collection of keyframes, which can then be used to explore the video file more efficiently.

+### Integrated video playback

+No need of external applications to be able to play our recordings.
+We have integrated the media player MPV API into Biograbber.
+The reproduction of the recordings obtained in a synchronized way will also be done in the same way.
+We can also configure each player of each source to show the content with the filters and settings that we want.

+### Recording Archive

+We can track recordings obtained, and all the recordings synchronized with them, giving them also a name, a description and some labels, for their later filing and location.

+### Touch Responsive

+In order to facilitate the use of touch screens our system in touch responsive and responds to the most generic gestures of use of touch systems.